BlizzardWolf7/Modern-Productivity-Dashboard/README.md

    - Dashboard shows tasks due today count (yellow)
    - Lists with urgent tasks are highlighted (red for overdue, yellow for due today)
    - Set due dates when creating tasks to enable deadline tracking

+### Using Time Tracking

+Access time tracking features via the ⏱️ button on the Current Time card:

+#### Stopwatch
+1. Click "⏱️ Time Tracking" on the Current Time card
+2. Select the "Stopwatch" tab
+3. Click "Start" to begin tracking time
+4. Click "Pause" to pause the stopwatch
+5. Click "Reset" to reset the timer (saves session automatically)
+6. View your session history at the bottom

+#### Timer
+1. Open Time Tracking modal
+2. Select the "Timer" tab
+3. Set hours, minutes, and seconds (default: 5 minutes)
+4. Click "Start" to begin countdown
+5. Click "Pause" to pause
+6. Click "Reset" to reset to your set duration
+7. **Automatic notifications** when timer completes:
+   - Browser notification (if enabled)
+   - Sound notification (if enabled)
+   - Toast message
+8. Completed sessions saved automatically

+#### Alarms
+1. Open Time Tracking modal
+2. Select the "Alarm" tab
+3. Set the alarm time using the time picker
+4. Add an optional label (e.g., "Morning Alarm")
+5. Select days to repeat:
+   - Choose specific days (Mon-Fri for work alarms, etc.)
+   - Or select all days for daily alarms
+   - Leave empty for one-time alarms
+6. Click "Add Alarm"
+7. Manage alarms:
+   - Toggle ON/OFF to enable/disable without deleting
+   - Click "Delete" to permanently remove an alarm
+8. **Notifications** when alarm triggers:
+   - Browser notification (if enabled)
+   - Sound notification (if enabled)
+   - Toast message with alarm label

+**Session History:**
+- View your last 20 time tracking sessions
+- Sessions show:
+  - Duration tracked
+  - Date and time
+  - Type (Stopwatch or Timer)
+- Automatically saved to localStorage
+- Oldest sessions automatically removed (keeps last 20)

 ### Using the Multi-List To-Do System